robusta-dev/holmesgpt/README.md

 **Note**: This is different from being a “ChatGPT Plus” subscriber.

-Add the `api_key` to the config.yaml or pass them via the CLI.
+Add the `api_key` to the config.yaml or pass via the CLI with --api-key.
 </details>

 <details>